 The built-in predicate phrase/2 provides similar functionality to phrase/3.
-The goal phrase(GRBody, S0) is true when all terminals in the terminal-sequence S0 are consumed and recognized resp. generated:
+The goal phrase(GRBody, SO) is true when all terminals in the terminal-sequence SO are consumed and accepted respectively generated.

-'''

-phrase(GRBody, S0) :-

-phrase(GRBody, S0, []).
+phrase(GRBody, S0) : phrase(GRBody, S0, []).

-'''

 8.1.1.4 Errors